MicrosoftDocs/SystemCenterDocs/z-harvest-om/om/manage/How-to-Configure-a-Management-Server-for-Client-Monitoring.md

     2. Select **Collect application errors from Windows Vista or later computers** if you are managing Windows Vista or later operating systems with Operations Manager.
 Type a **Port** number, or leave the default 51906.
 Leave **Use Secure Socket Layer protocol** selected if you have installed a certificate on your management server, leave **Use Windows Authentication** selected if you want the client computers to authenticate with the management server; otherwise, clear the options.

     3. Type the **Organization Name**, using no more than 22 characters, and then click **Next**.
-The Organization Name can display on computers experiencing errors that are running Windows Server 2003 and earlier operating systems.
+The Organization Name can display on computers experiencing errors that are running Windows Server&nbsp;2003 and earlier operating systems.

 4. On the **Error Forwarding** page, do one of the following: